Auzadeh24/Projects/project2/ReadMe.md

 To destroy the created infrastructure and release AWS resources:
 1. terraform destroy -auto-approve

-*If you don't use -auto-approve, then you You will be prompted to confirm the apply/destroy and have to enter yes to proceed.*
+*"If you don't use -auto-approve, then you You will be prompted to confirm the apply/destroy and have to enter yes to proceed."*